-Average weekly initial claims for unemployment from the jobless claims report on Wednesday at 8:30 a.m.
+Average weekly initial claims for unemployment from the jobless claims report at 8:30 a.m.
+Thursday.

-The index of consumer expectations from the University of Michigan consumer sentiment report on Friday at 10 a.m.
+The index of consumer expectations from the University of Michigan consumer sentiment survey at 10 a.m.
+Friday.

 Events arranged by day:

-Friday: Retail sales and producer prices, both at 8:30 a.m., and business inventories and consumer sentiment, both at 10 a.m.
+Friday: Retail sales and producer prices, each at 8:30 a.m., and business inventories and consumer sentiment, each at 10 a.m.

-I also keep an eye on the Baltic Dry Index, updated daily, and the 5-year implied inflation rate based on U.S. Treasury yields, which presently stands at 1.38%, unchanged from a week earlier.
+I also keep an eye on the Baltic Dry Index, updated daily, and the 5-year implied inflation rate based on U.S. Treasury yields, which presently stands at 1.36%, up two basis points from a week earlier.

 - 4-week: Announcement Monday 11 a.m., auction Tuesday 11:30 a.m., settlement Thursday.

 - 3-month: Auction Monday 11:30 a.m., announcement Thursday 11 a.m., settlement Thursday.

 - 6-month: Auction Monday 11:30 a.m., announcement Thursday 11 a.m., settlement Thursday.

 - 3-year: Auction Tuesday 1 p.m.